zachhardesty7/tamper-monkey-scripts-collection/README.md

   - [reddit-improve-saved-comments.user.js](reddit-improve-saved-comments.user.js): add a save button to all comments everywhere & to posts in the saved section of your profile

 _For more information on Tampermonkey itself, please refer to their [website][tampermonkey-website]._

+### Archived

+These scripts will no longer be maintained or updated by myself.
+They are kept here for historical purposes.
+Feel free to submit a PR if you'd like to help update one of them!

+- [Binance][binance]
+  - [binance-btc-usd.user.js](binance-btc-usd.user.js): Add text to display current amounts of crypto in approx. USD value ![balance line with USD conversion][binance-img-bal]
+  - [binance-portfolio-distribution-chart.user.js](binance-portfolio-distribution-chart.user.js): Add chart.js pie chart to display distribution of portfolio holdings ![pie chart of ratios][binance-img-pie]
+- [Google Docs][gdocs]
+  - [google-docs-force-center.user.js](google-docs-force-center.user.js): Center document on screen and prevent horizontal scrolling
+  - [google-docs-word-count.user.js](google-docs-word-count.user.js): Separate count for seeing word count of selected text ![footer count][docs-img]
+- [Harvest][harvest]
+  - [harvest-hourly-pay.user.js](harvest-hourly-pay.user.js): Display pre-tax income based on clocked hours, must update with pay rate, defaults to \$16 / hour ![conversion next to hours worked][harvest-img]

 ## Known Issues